‘You’re wrong’: McCarthy answers his critics as he faces blowback from GOP hardliners | KRDO

 “Clean, clean, clean,” he told CNN in April, referencing the push for a clean debt ceiling resolution.

 But McCarthy ultimately passed a bill in April on GOP votes alone.
 He then later forced President Joe Biden to negotiate a debt limit suspension with spending cuts.
-And Wednesday night, the House passed the McCarthy-Biden deal by a 314-177 vote, even winning the backing of more than a majority of House Republicans and the support of 165 Democrats.
+And Wednesday night, the House passed the McCarthy-Biden deal by a 314-177 vote, even winning the backing of 149 House Republicans, more than half of his conference, and the support of 165 Democrats.

 “You’re wrong,” an ebullient McCarthy said when asked about critics underestimating him.